MrSmiley-006/Flash-Games-Directory/README.md

 ---

 Thank you for visiting our Flash Games directory.
-We hope you enjoy these nostalgic games as much as we do!
+If you loved it, Don't forget to star 🌟 and contribute to it by forking!